ilmanzo/ilmanzo.github.com/content/_index.md

 If you are interested, you can find my resume following this [link](/curriculum) or contact me using social links on this page.

+If you appreciate my work, you can buy me a book from my [wishlist](https://www.amazon.it/hz/wishlist/ls/20DQF8QV2FJAZ?ref_=wl_share)

 ## About this site

 This site is entirely static HTML, built with [Hugo](https://gohugo.io/) website generator